-The OV’s can be used in a number of ways:
+The Operational Viewpoints (OV) can be used in a number of ways:

 - Including the development of user requirements